-☞ 2020 Amendment: Amendment to Local Rule 9076-1(A) to reflect that service of a summons and complaint via the NEF (for registered users who have appeared in the case) constitutes service on the debtor's attorney under Bankruptcy Rule 7004(g), but does not constitute acceptance of service of the summons and complaint on behalf of a represented party.
+≈ 2020 Amendment: Amendment to Local Rule 9076-1(A) to reflect that service of a summons and complaint via the NEF (for registered users who have appeared in the case) constitutes service on the debtor's attorney under Bankruptcy Rule 7004(g), but does not constitute acceptance of service of the summons and complaint on behalf of a represented party.

-(B) Electronic Appearance in that Case Constitutes Consent.
-Consent to electronic service becomes effective in a particular case when a registered user files a document that generates an NEF (except a proof of claim or ballot).
+- (B) Electronic Appearance in that Case Constitutes Consent.
+Consent to electronic service becomes effective in a particular case when a registered user files a document that generates an NEF (except a proof of claim or ballot). - (C) Reduction of Noticing Costs.
+To reduce noticing costs and unnecessary duplication of service, registered users who are served with an NEF in a specific case or proceeding will not receive duplicate electronic notice served via the BNC.
+Registered users who have not made an appearance in a specific case or proceeding and thus do not receive notice via an NEF, will be served through the BNC in paper form, unless those registered users have separately entered into an electronic service agreement with the BNC EBN Program, or are required to receive electronic notice as entities designated as high-volume paper recipients under Bankruptcy Rule 9036(B)(2)(B), or are debtors who registered directly with the clerk of court for DeBN noticing as provided under Local Rule 9036-1(1)(C).

-(C) Elimination of Duplicate Noticing.
-To reduce noticing costs and unnecessary duplication of service, registered users who are served with an NEF will not receive duplicate notice served via the BNC.
-This elimination of duplicate noticing will also apply to those registered users who have separately entered into an agreement for e-mail or fax service with the BNC.
-Registered users receiving notice under this rule shall have access to electronic dockets and case documents as provided under Local Rule 9036.
+2021 Amendment: Local Rule 9076-1(C) is amended to coincide with Bankruptcy Rule 9036(b)(2)(B) to take account of the Administrative Office of the United States Courts' program for providing notice to high-volume paper-notice recipients.